Science Research Mentoring Program

 The Science Research Mentoring Program (SRMP) at the American Museum of Natural History is an opportunity for New York City high school students to conduct one year (August–June) of scientific research with Museum scientists.

 In SRMP, high school students get paid to learn how to conduct research.
-Students work with peers and scientist mentors twice a week throughout the school year for a total of four hours a week on a project that has never been done before.
-Every research project is different, covering topics from Are NYC Coyotes Interbreeding with Domestic Dogs? to The Search for Brown Dwarf Binary Systems to Cultural and Marketing Issues in Tanzanian Pharmacies.
+Students work with peers and scientist mentors twice each week throughout the school year for a total of four hours a week on a project that has never been done before.
+Every research project is different, covering topics from "Genetic basis of foraging in ogre-faced spiders" to "Weighing Stars: How do we know how heavy stars are?" to "What were the Maya eating 2,000 years ago?"

 SRMP students learn a wide range of new skills, like working with DNA in the lab, analyzing data from space based telescopes, reading scientific articles, and learning to code and analyze data in Python, R, and other programming languages.
 At the same time, students become part of a community and strengthen their teamwork skills along with their communication, presentation and writing abilities.